aj-ptw/Docs/Hardware/03-Cyton_Data_Format.md

 ## 32-Bit Unsigned Time Stamp

-To time stamp data, if used, is sent as a 32 bit unsigned integer representing time since the board was started in ms. We are using a different scheme to convert these values into 32 bit integers in Processing.
+Time stamp data, if used, is sent as a 32 bit unsigned integer representing time since the board was started in ms. We are using a different scheme to convert these values into 32 bit integers in Processing.

 ## Interpreting the EEG Data